react-navigation/react-navigation.github.io/docs/use-focus-effect.md

 The `useFocusEffect` is analogous to React's `useEffect` hook.
 The only difference is that it runs on focus instead of render.

-**NOTE:** To avoid the running the effect too often, it's important to wrap the callback in `useCallback` before passing it to `useFocusEffect` as shown in the example.
+> Note: To avoid the running the effect too often, it's important to wrap the callback in `useCallback` before passing it to `useFocusEffect` as shown in the example.

 ## Delaying effect until transition finishes